1883 (TV series): 1923 crossovers

 A month before the premiere of 1923 in December 2022, Paramount+ released a trailer in which Elsa, voiced by Isabel May, served as the narrator.
 May also narrated the first episode and informed the audience about the intervening 30 years in the saga of the Duttons between 1893 (the time of flashback scenes on Yellowstone) and the start of series of 1923.
 Actor LaMonica Garrett served as host in the Paramount+ behind the scenes documentary 1923: Inside The Series.

 Production

 Development

 In February 2021, Taylor Sheridan signed a five-year deal with ViacomCBS and MTV Entertainment Group following the success of Yellowstone.
 Under the deal, he would create new series for both studios.
 One of these was a prequel to Yellowstone, set to be broadcast on Paramount+, initially called Y: 1883.
 Sheridan said that he struggled with writer's block after selling the concept to Paramount+, but he managed to overcome it.
 While working on another series, Mayor of Kingstown, Sheridan noticed Isabel May auditioning for a role on that show.
 Focusing on the perspective of "what would happen if someone like May left polite society behind" Sheridan completed the 1883 pilot script in a week.
+The series was allotted a budget of $175 million, and it was eventually produced for $169 million.